w3c/wai-quick-start/source/advocating.html.erb.md

 * [<abbr title="World Wide Web Consortium">W3C</abbr> Accessibility](/standards/webdesign/accessibility): <abbr title="World Wide Web Consortium">W3C</abbr> introduces accessibility and provides links to many helpful resources
 * [How people with disabilities use the web](/WAI/intro/people-use-web): Uses real-life examples to introduce accessibility, and explores tools and approaches that help, and barriers encountered
-* [Essential Components of Web Accessibility](/WAI/intro/components.php):  Shows how Web accessibility depends on several components working together and shows the relationship between the Web Accessibility Initiative guidelines
 * [Developing Web Accessibility Presentations and Training](/WAI/training/Overview.html): Provides outlines and material to help you develop presentations and training on web accessibility

 {::nomarkdown}